Alabama vs. Kentucky odds, prediction: 2025 SEC Tournament quarterfinal picks, best bets by proven model

 How to make Alabama vs. Kentucky picks

 The model has simulated Kentucky vs. Alabama 10,000 times and the results are in.
-We can tell you that the model is leaning Under, and it's also generated a point-spread pick that is hitting in well over 60% of simulations.
+We can tell you that the model is leaning Under, and it's also generated a point-spread pick that is hitting in almost 70% of simulations.
 You can only see the pick at SportsLine.

-So who wins Alabama vs. Kentucky, and which side of the spread hits well over 60% of the time?
+So who wins Alabama vs. Kentucky, and which side of the spread hits almost 70% of the time?
 Visit SportsLine now to see which side of the Kentucky vs. Alabama spread you need to jump on, all from the model that is on a 225-165 roll on top-rated college basketball picks, and find out.